Line Operators in $U(1|1)$ Chern-Simons Theory

-We determine the category of line operators in the theory with global form determined by the triple $(\kappa, \nu, \xi)$ in Section \ref{sec:lines}.
-Using the realization of $\CV_{(\kappa, \nu, \xi)}$ is an infinite-order simple current extension, we apply techniques developed by Creutzig-Kanade-McRae \cite{CKM17} and Creutzig-McRae-Yang \cite{CMY22} to understand the category in terms of the category of modules for the underlying affine current algebra $V(\fgl(1|1))$.
+We describe the category of line operators in $\CT_{(\kappa, \nu, \xi)}$, i.e. the category of modules for $\CV_{(\kappa, \nu, \xi)}$ in Section \ref{sec:lines}.
+Using the realization of $\CV_{(\kappa, \nu, \xi)}$ as an infinite-order simple current extension, we apply techniques developed by Creutzig-Kanade-McRae \cite{CKM17} and Creutzig-McRae-Yang \cite{CMY22} to understand the category in terms of the category of modules for the underlying affine current algebra $V(\fgl(1|1))$.
 Explicitly, we consider the Kazhdan-Lusztig category $KL$ of finite-length, grading-restricted generalized $V(\fgl(1|1))$ modules; importantly, this category contains modules where the zeromode of the stress tensor acts non-semisimply but where generalized conformal weights are bounded from below.
 The simple current extension $\CV_{(\kappa, \nu, \xi)}$ is a VOA object in the category $KL$ \footnote{Strictly speaking, the VOAs we consider don't belong to $KL$ because they are infinite-order simple current extensions.
 We must instead pass to a direct-limit completion of $\textrm{Ind}(KL)$ that allows for such simple current extensions.
 We will mostly suppress the distinction between $KL$ and its completion $\textrm{Ind}(KL)$; see \cite{CMY22} for more details.}, i.e. it is a $V(\fgl(1|1))$-module that itself possesses the structure of a VOA.
 Our proposal for the category of line operators is simply the (derived category of the) category $\CC_{(\kappa, \nu, \xi)}$ of $\CV_{(\kappa, \nu, \xi)}$-modules in $KL$.